TheThingsNetwork/docs/_archives/refactor/uno/_quickstart.md

 ## Connect your Device
 Next, connect your device to the IDE over USB.

-1. Use the included Micro-USB cable to connect The Things Uno to an USB power of your computer.
+1. Use the included Micro-USB cable to connect The Things Uno to an USB port of your computer.
 2. In Arduino IDE select **Tools > Board > Arduino Leonardo**.
 3. Navigate to **Tools > Port** and select the port that identifies as **Arduino Leonardo**.